Zarkopafilis/Random-Notes/UnrealC++HandyStuff.md

+#Zark's notes on UE4's C++ stuff that are confusing , lack documentation and proper explanation.
+Tricks included

+Want to package for 32-bit windows and your build crashes?
+Make sure you have downloaded and using the source version of the engine.

 I like: Making C++ classes, coding all the behavior there.
 Then creating blueprints that edit defaults only.
 ​
 TIP: Don't let these debug messages and traces get to production , use: